Iron Deficiency Anemia

 Since all cells are affected by the disruption, neutropenia and thrombocytopenia can occur at an advanced stage, resulting in thrombocytopenic purpura (haemorrhagic diathesis) and an overall weakening of the immune system.

-Clinical symptoms are disruption of memory, loss of concentration and sensitivity, paraesthesia and reduced reflexes.
-Even muscular paralysis is possible.
+Clinical symptoms are the disruption of memory, loss of concentration and sensitivity, paraesthesia and reduced reflexes; even muscular paralysis is possible.
 The reason for the occurrence of these diseases is a prolonged vitamin B 12-deficiency which leads to a de-marrowing of the myelin sheath, especially in the area of the dorsal and lateral column system of the spinal cord (demyelinisation).

 Further clinical signs, which do not exclude other types of anemia, are the following:

 Diagnosis and Differential Diagnostics of Vitamin B 12-Deficiency-Anemia

 Measurement of the Serum Level of Vitamin B 12:

 In most cases (90%), a lower level of vitamin B 12 in the serum is proof enough.
 However, this value is not 100% reliable because it can be falsified by proliferative diseases of the bone marrow or by diseases of the liver.
 In addition, there are also patients who already exhibit symptoms of anemia in the lower normal range.